-We are in the process of developing formal learning outcomes for AADS 1110 Introduction to African Diaspora Studies, which is the only non-CD course that counts toward the Core.
-Since most of the AADS courses that do satisfy the CD requirement initiate in other departments and are only cross-listed with AADS, we do not think we should develop formal learning outcomes for these courses unless other departments are required to do so as well.
+AADS 1110 Introduction to African Diaspora Studies is the only non-CD course that counts toward the Core.
+Since most of the AADS courses that do satisfy the CD requirement initiate in other departments and are only cross-listed with AADS, we have not developed formal learning outcomes for these courses.
 AADS 1110 satisfies the Social Science core requirement.
 We envision three broad learning outcomes for this class: